hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-29-Confusions about causal inference.md

 ## What are some real applications of graphical causal models?

+**Confusion:** Yet to be convinced that there are concrete applications of these methods.
+Need lots of observational data, and inability to carry out controlled experiments.

+Main applications appear to be in distilling knowledge for human understanding.
+We want explanations from data: explanations are causal.
+Important example here is, say, getting a chess engine to explain its moves.

+Pearl suggests:

+-Medical diagnosis? (would make sense for the controlled experiments) -Gene expressions (Friedman 2000)
+-Error-correcting codes (McEliece 1998) - not sure how this works -Understanding the policy of an RL agent: 'why' decisions were made.

 ## Where does carrying out experiments fit into Pearl's model of observational causal inference?

 ## Good/True intuitions (link) for the various conditions + criteria.